-If you like to cycle, swim and run, this is one of the best tools for job.
+If you like to cycle, swim and run, this is one of the best tools for the job.

 Size really matters.
 At least it does if you ask Suunto.
 The company says their product is the smallest Bluetooth Smart compatible heart rate sensor on the market right now.
-They might be right.
+And they might be right.
 The sensor module is tiny and weights only 40 grams, while the strap width is only 30 millimetres.

 When running, the tracker provides real-time heart rate data and calories burned.
 You can use it while swimming as well as it is water resistant up to 30 metres.

 While you are in the pool the sensor stores up to 3 hours of heart rate data.
 When you are back on dry ground, sync the device to your Ambit 3 watch or the Suunto smartphone app on your Android or iOS phone for post workout analysis.

 Moov is a company which has consistently taken an innovative approach to activity tracking.
 The outfit has recently come out with HR Burn, its first heart rate monitoring chest strap.
 It joins the EKG-accurate HR Sweat, which was announced last year.

 Both trackers will guide you to get the most out of your workouts and keeping burning those calories hours after your workouts.
 Simply follow the voice coaching which will keep you in the correct heart rate zone.
 Workouts are adjusted with variety and intelligence to get you the right intensity.